How much information can the best steganography program stuff into a 1135 x 757 pixel photo, without making it ridiculously obvious it's been tampered

 bytes, without having the program and the correct password, would be a Herculean task.

 Bonus: Stegmeister is FAST.
-Interpreted languages such as Python are nicely portable, but they're slow when processing millions of pixels.
-Stegmeister
+Interpreted languages such as Python are nicely portable, but they make you wait when processing millions of pixels.

-is compiled from C++, and takes just seconds to complete a large embed or extract.
+Stegmeister is compiled from C++ source, and takes just seconds to complete a large embed or extract.

 Steganography is fun, and that's enough reason to use it.
 But does anybody actually NEED steganography?
 Not you, if you live in a nation which